enzo-project/enzo-dev/doc/manual/source/parameters/initialization.rst

     For shearing boundaries, the boundary pair in another direction must be periodic.
 Note that self gravity will not be consistent with shearing boundary conditions.
-Default: 0 0 0 ``ShearingVelocityDirection`` (external)
+Default: 0 0 0 ``BoundaryConditionName`` (external)
-    Select direction of shearing boundary.
-Default is x direction.
-Changing this is probably not a good idea.
-``AngularVelocity`` (external)
-    The value of the angular velocity in the shearing boundary.
-    Default: 0.001
-``VelocityGradient`` (external)
-    The value of the per code length gradient in the angular velocity in the shearing boundary.
-Default: 1.0 ``BoundaryConditionName`` (external)
     While the above parameters provide an easy way to set an entire side of grid to a given boundary value, the possibility exists to